Mortgage Life Loan

 2 monthly payments

-Sale of the mortgage property
+Sale of the mortgaged property

 You must notify the lender if you decide to sell your property or give up the usufruct or the bare-property.